KhartesViewer/khartes/khartes3d.md

 the outside edge of the largest triangle?
 We won't know until we try...

+**And a reminder once again:** when the surface begins behaving strangely, you can often fix the problem by pressing the `Reparam` button
+(after saving first)

 ### Viewing the segment in 3D

 One easy way to see what your segment looks like in 3D